Competition between frustration and spin dimensionality in the classical antiferromagnetic $n$-vector model with arbitrary $n$: Conclusions

 The study of the $n$-vector model with arbitrary $n$ allows a more precise characterization of the frustration introduced by the molecular connectivity.
 This is because the energy minimization is not constrained by the requirement that the spins can only be up to three-dimensional, allowing them to minimize the nearest-neighbor interactions more efficiently.
 The method introduced here can reveal more symmetry patterns if the computational resources are available to study molecules with more than four symmetrically independent exchange interactions.
-Furthermore, the $n$-vector model can be taken as an effective model, for example in the case of spin-orbit interactions.